IHE/RAD.IRA/input/pagecontent/volume-1.md

 See ITI TF-2x: [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations)

-The following is instructions to the editor and this text is not to be included in a publication.
-The material initially from [RFC 3552 "Security Considerations Guidelines" July 2003](https://tools.ietf.org/html/rfc3552).

-This section should address downstream design considerations, specifically for: Privacy, Security, and Safety.
+TO DO...UPDATE THIS BOILERPLATE TEXT FROM THE SUPP.
+TEMPLATE: This section should address downstream design considerations, specifically for: Privacy, Security, and Safety.
 These might need to be individual header sections if they are significant or need to be referenced.

 The editor needs to understand Security and Privacy fundamentals.
 General [Security and Privacy guidance](http://hl7.org/fhir/secpriv-module.html) is provided in the FHIR Specification.